What every best Lawn Tractors has:

 HomeDepot.com is a popular destination for lawn care products of all kinds, and lawn tractors are no exception.
 Mowers are separated into categories, such as riding mowers, zero turn mowers and mower accessories.
 While many reviews are unique to HomeDepot.com, others are culled from the manufacturer's website.
 With that caveat in mind, HomeDepot.com remains useful as a good percentage of reviews are still unique to the site.

 Lowes.com lets customers leave reviews of products they buy.
-They provide ratings, list high and low points and add whether or not they would recommend their riding mower to a friend.
+They provide ratings, comments and add whether or not they would recommend their riding mower to a friend.
 While many of the reviews are written by Lowes.com users, some are also sourced from the manufacturer's web site and are the same as can be read there -- and on other sites across the Internet.

 MowersDirect.com sells walk-behind mowers, riding mowers and other lawn-care products.
 Each product listing provides specs, details on features and a rating.
 Though there are typically fewer user reviews for specific models than seen at HomeDepot.com or Lowes.com, all look to be unique to the site.
 In addition, some models receive a review and rating from house expert Jose Castellanos.